rcunning/fireeagle-as3/README.markdown

       will create
         <your extract path>/fireeagle-as3
         <your extract path>/yos_as3_sdk-1.1.1
-        <your extract path>/twhix-read-only - if you want XMPP support
+        <your extract path>/seesmic-as3-xmpp-read-only - if you want XMPP support
     Create a Flex Builder of Flash project of your choosing Include source from <your extract path>/fireeagle-as3/src in your project Include source from <your extract path>/yos_as3_sdk-1.1.1/Source
+    Include source from <your extract path>/seesmic-as3-xmpp-read-only/hurlant_tls
-    Include swc from <your extract path>/twhix-read-only/twhix/bin/twhix.swc
+    Include source from <your extract path>/seesmic-as3-xmpp-read-only/seesmic-as3-xmpp
     See fireeagle-as3 docs in <your extract path>/fireeagle-as3/Docs